Canoeing The Bloodvein Day 9 – X-Rock to Just Before Goose Rapids

 Bloodvein Campsite above Goose Rapids

-Bloodvein Campsite above Goose Rapids – some signs of massive wind storm
+Bloodvein Campsite above Goose Rapids – some signs of a massive windstorm

 Bloodvein Campsite above Goose Rapids - different perspective